NinjaWeedle/CSRacing-Evolution/README.md

  - Tuning: Brings you to the tuning menu, where you can upgrade your car.
   -- There are three categories of upgrades: Engine, Weight, and Tires.
 Upgrading your engine increases horsepower & torque, which in turn increase acceleration and top speed but also slightly reduce grip,
-     Upgrading weight reduces the weight of your car and increases acceleration speed, and upgrading your tires increases grip.
+     Upgrading weight reduces the weight of your car and therefore increases acceleration, and upgrading your tires increases grip.

  - Paintshop: Lets you paint your car by typing one of the numbers listed below.
    -- Color guide: 10=Blue, 11=Red, 12=Black, 13=Magenta, 14=Green, 15=Orange, 16=Brown, 17=Navy, 18=LtBlue, 19=Yellow, 20=White, 21=LtGray, 22=MedGray, 23=Gray, and 24=DarkGray
+   -- You can also input color tokens from the VARS/COLOR menu.

  - Change Car: Self explanatory.
 Selecting this option lets you swap to another car you own.